 Although compact, ergonomic and lightweight, it can steadily handle a drop from as high as 8 feet, and the anvil is resistant to shearing and breaking.
 Features a detent pin ensuring strong socket retention, and helping avoid socket dropping which may occur on construction sites.

-It’s a high performance industrial tool comes with a warranty package that includes a 3 year limited warranty, a 1-year free service contract and a 90-day money back guarantee.
+It’s a high-performance industrial tool comes with a warranty package that includes a 3-year limited warranty, a 1-year free service contract and 90-day money back guarantee.
 The battery and charger are sold separately.